MaM00d/MEAI/Machine Learning/Neural Network Model/Supervised Fine Tuning.md

 The model's parameters are adjusted to minimize the difference between the model's predictions and the actual values in the smaller dataset

+-> in supervised fine tunning its better to fine tune a  chat mode, and only train it on a specific topic

 Supervised approach:
 1- choosing the fine tuning task --> text generation, classification..
 2- preparing the datasets --> "which expected to be some questions and answers related to our topic...